The OrbitTools Libraries

 In 2009, I integrated the changes recommended in "Revisiting Space Track Report No. 3" (D. Valledo, et al.) into my C# implementation, and did the same for my C++ implementation in 2010.
 These updated versions of the library represent the Professional Edition of OrbitTools, and are available only to customers who purchase a license agreement.
 More information about the the Public, Standard, and Professional Editions of OrbitTools can be found on the Edition Information page.

 In 2012, I developed the Track Library as an extension of the Professional Edition of OrbitTools.
-The Track Library provides implementations of common tasks performed by satellite tracking software, including satellite pass predictions.
-Information about the many features of the Track Library can be found on the Track Library page.
+The Track Library provides implementations of common tasks performed by satellite tracking software, including satellite pass predictions, ground track, coverage contours, etc. Information about the many features of the Track Library can be found on the Track Library page.

 For excellent information on the underlying physics of orbits, visible satellite observations, current NORAD TLE data, and other related material, see www.celestrak.com which is maintained by Dr. T. S. Kelso.